dreamportdev/Osdev-Notes/04_Scheduling/02_Scheduler.md

         //do something with keyboard
         break;
     case TIMER_INTERRUPT:
+        // eventually doing some other stuff
-        // there could be some code here schedule(context); // <-- here we call the scheduler break;
+        schedule(context); // <-- here we call the scheduler
+        break;
     case ANOTHER_INTERRUPT: